Chad-Powellv1/pseudoCode/pseudocode.md

     <br/><br/>

   - ### **Manual Control Unit Object**:

     - **FUNCTION**: CONTROLS the volume of the flame produced by the Gas Burner Object.

       - Flame Control Knob Object provides a minimum and maximum amount the flame can be adjusted.

-        - IF Flame Control Knob is LESS THAN 50% THEN Gas Burner Object will produce a flame volume LESS THAN 50% capacity.
+      - IF Flame Control Knob is LESS THAN 50%

+      - THEN Gas Burner Object will produce flame LESS THAN 50% capacity.

-        - IF Flame Control Knob is GREATER THAN 50% THEN Gas Burner Object will produce a flame volume GREATER THAN 50% capacity.
+      - IF Flame Control Knob is GREATER THAN 50% THEN

+      - Gas Burner Object will produce flame GREATER THAN 50% capacity.

-      - **FUNCTION**: CONTROLS the flow of gas from Gas Line Object to Gas Burner Object AND Pilot Light Object.
+    - **FUNCTION**: CONTROLS the flow of gas from Gas Line Object to Gas Burner Object AND Pilot Light Object, by manually holding open the Electronic Controlled Gas Valve.

+      - IF end-user PUSHES Flame Control Knob OPENING Electronic Controlled Gas Valve

-        - End-user must PUSH Flame Control Knob in THEN gas WILL flow to Pilot Light Object.
+      - THEN gas WILL flow to Pilot Light Object.

 <br/><br/>

 - ### **The Igniter Object**:

   - ATTACHES to Gas Burner Object AND CONNECTS to electric power.

   - **FUNCTION**: PRODUCES an electric spark.

-        - IF electric is CONNECTED AND end-user PUSHES Igniter Button THEN Igniter Object will produce an electric spark.
+  - IF electric is CONNECTED AND end-user PUSHES Igniter Button

+  - THEN Igniter Object will produce an electric spark.

-<br/><br/>       I STOPPED HERE!!!!!!!!!
+<br/><br/>

 - ### **Pilot light Object**:

   - ATTACHES to the Gas Burner Object next to the Igniter Object.

-        - **FUNCTION**: CONTINUOUS flame to prevent unburnt gas from entering the living area and ease of lighting when desired.
+  - **FUNCTION**: CONTINUOUS small flame to prevent unburnt gas from entering the living area and ease of lighting when desired.

     - To light Pilot Light Object USE Flame Control Object PUSH FUNCTION AND Igniter Object FUNCTION SIMULTANEOUSLY.

 <br/><br/>

 - ### **Thermocouple Object**:

   - ATTACHES to the Pilot Light Object directly above the flame.

-            - **FUNCTION**: MEASURES temperature output of the Pilot Light Object and produces an electric signal based on that output.
+  - **FUNCTION**: MEASURES temperature output of the Pilot Light Object and produces an electric signal based on that output to be sent to the Electronic Controlled Gas Valve.

+    - IF Thermocouple Object MEASURES temperature GREATER THAN specified temperature

+    - THEN electric signal sent to Electronic Controlled Gas Valve.

+    - IF Thermocouple Object MEASURES temperature LESS THAN specified temperature

+    - THEN NO electric signal sent.

+<br/><br/>

+- ### **Electronic Controlled Gas Valve Object**:

+  - Part of the Manual Control Unit Object (internal component), must connect to electric power.

+  - **FUNCTION**: CONTROLS the flow of gas from the Gas Line Object to the Pilot Light Object and the Gas Burner Object.

+    - To manually operate for temporary gas flow use the Flow Control Knob Object PUSH FUNCTION.

+    - For valve to stay open it must receive an electric signal from the Thermocouple FUNCTION

+  - **FUNCTION**: ALLOW gas glow if power failure.

+    - IF Pilot Light Object is lit AND Electronic Controlled Gas Valve Object receives signal from Thermocouple Object

+    - THEN gas WILL flow to Gas Burner Object.

+<br/><br/>

 - #### **Gas Burner Object**:

   - Location where flames are generated by the burning of gas.

   - Sits in the bottom of the Fireplace Insert Object.

   - Decorative Log Object SITS on top of Gas Burner Object to provide the look of an authentic fire.

   - Rock Wool Object SITS in the front bottom of the Fireplace Insert Object AND on top of the Gas Burner Object to provide the appearance of glowing embers.

 <br/><br/>

 - Thermocouple Object is connected to the Pilot light Object and the Electric Gas valve Object.

   - The Thermocouple Object provides a small electrical signal to the Electric Gas valve Object instructing it to stay open or closed.

   - IF Thermocouple Object is GREATER THAN a certain temperature THEN keep Electronic Gas valve Object open.

   - IF Thermocouple Object is LESS THAN a certain temperature THEN close Electronic Gas Valve Object.

 - Electric Gas valve Object is connected the the Gas line Object and the Thermocouple Object.

   - The control of gas by the valve is dependent on a small electrical signal received by the Thermocouple Object described above.

   - Its main function is a fail safe to prevent unused gas from entering the home and harming the end user.

 - Remote infrared/Bluetooth sensor Object is connected to the Manual Control Unit and acts as an interface between the Manual Control Unit Object and the Wireless Remote Control Object.